emqx/emqx-docs/en_US/dashboard/authn.md

 For more details about JWT, please visit [JWT Authentication](../security/authn/jwt.md).

 After completing the configuration, just click `Create`.
+Note: It is not available to reselect a backend that has been used for authentication.

 ## List